Hohenasperg: Prisoners

 The use of the fortress as a prison is responsible for the fact that Hohenasperg is jokingly referred to as "Württemberg's highest mountain" as they say "it takes only five minutes to come to the top, but years to come back down again."

-Old Empire
+Holy Roman Empire

-In 1737, Joseph Süß Oppenheimer, a Jew and the financial adviser to the Duke of Württemberg, was arrested and, in a dubious political trial, was sentenced to death.
-The poet C. F. D. Schubart was held prisoner there between 1777 and 1787.
-Schubart's fate became the subject of Friedrich Schiller's Drama "The Robber."
-Schiller himself had escaped the confinement of the Hohenasperg by fleeing to Mannheim in the neighboring Electorate of the Palatinate.
+In 1737, Joseph Süß Oppenheimer, a Jew and the financial adviser to the Duke of Württemberg, was arrested and held at Hohenasperg for seven months before being executed in Stuttgart.
+The poet C. F. D. Schubart was held prisoner there between 1777 and 1787; Friedrich Schiller was mindful of Schubart's fate when he wrote his play "The Robbers," inspired by one of Schubart's short stories.
+Schiller himself escaped imprisonment in the Hohenasperg by fleeing to Mannheim in the neighboring Electorate of the Palatinate.

 19th century

 During the rule of King Frederick of Württemberg, deserters, military prisoners, and separatists from the Radical Pietist group from the circle of Rottenacker were kept at Fort Hohenasperg.
 By 1813, about 400 prisoners were arrested on the fortress.
 When his son King William I of Württemberg became ruler in 1817, corporal punishment, such as running the gauntlet, was abolished.

 Further inmates in Fort Hohenasperg included the writer Berthold Auerbach, who was kept here between 1837 and 1838; Friedrich Kammerer (1833); the doctor and poet Theobald Kerner (1850–1851); the theologian Karl Hase; the satirist Johannes Nefflen; the poet Leo von Seckendorff, the writer Theodor Griesinger; and many more, mostly political dissidents, who in general were held prisoner because of their anti-monarchistic views.